davidkml/vc-made-simple/README.md

 # Vms, Version Control Made Simple

-Vms is a version control system designed for simplicity, inspired by the popular version control system Git.
+Vms is a version control system designed for simplicity, inspired by Git.

 Some of the features Vms has adopted from Git include: